coderLMN/CSS3dTimeMachine/README.md

 One more good point: when users want to move to another item , instead of clicking 'previous' or 'next' botton, now they can scroll mouse or click on an item they interested, or use arrow keys to navigate through them.

 That's it.
-One HTML file that utilizes CSS3 3D effects.
+One HTML file that demostrates CSS3 3D effects.

 You may try it here: http://coderlmn.github.io/CSS3dTimeMachine/ .
-Enjoy!